365Werk/identitydocuments/readme.md

-# IdentityDocuments
+# Laravel Identity Documents

 [![Latest Version on Packagist][ico-version]][link-packagist] [![Total Downloads][ico-downloads]][link-downloads]
 [![StyleCI][ico-styleci]][link-styleci]

-Package to parse Machine Readable Passports and other travel documents from image.
+Package to parse Machine Readable Passports and other travel documents from image in Laravel.

 MRZ is parsed and validated by check numbers and returned.